1st Fermentation complete

 Note

 I only do one fermentation for my brews so I will not provide guidance on second fermentation.
-I will likely dive into second fermentation brews in the future though.
+I will likely dive into second fermentation brews in the near future though.
 Conversely, one of my upcoming articles will be the “The Art of the Single Fermentation”.
 My goal is to create distinct and unique flavors with only one fermentation.

 I look forward to discussing my next adventure with you.
 Until next time.